 In oil and gas applications it refers to upstream pressure that is held, or maintained, in a variety of production vessels to provide the right conditions for separation and processing.

-Production Vessels that Require Back Pressure
+oil and gas Production Vessels that Require Back Pressure

 In order to perform their function appropriately, these vessels must maintain a constant pressure.
 This allows fluid or gas to process through the vessel and out for further processing or disposal.

 Producers use a specific type of valve to hold pressure on these production vessels.

 Kimray’s industry-standard regulator is often referred to as a “regulator” rather than simply a valve because the pilot is connected directly to the valve.
-This valve monitors upstream pressure and releases pressure once production reaches or exceeds an established set point.
+This regulator monitors upstream pressure and releases pressure once production reaches or exceeds an established set point.

 For more on how this product works, see our video, “What is a Back Pressure Valve.”